sdziallas/comp55/docs/labs/65-UMLClass.md

 So in this case, the type of what you would return ends up being placed at the end of the method instead of before the method name, just like in Java/C++.
 Lastly, we can begin each variable/method with a prefix to detail its accessibility across classes by using ```+``` for public, ````-```` for private and ```#``` for protected.

-One of the easiest ways to get started with UML diagrams is by merely drawing something, but since some of us are anemic to drawing, we are going to use a tool called *PlantUML*.
-PlantUML allows us to use text and symbols to come up with a diagram.
+One of the easiest ways to get started with UML diagrams is by merely drawing something, but since some of us are anemic to drawing, we are going to use *PlantUML* again, as it allows us to use text and symbols to come up with a diagram.

 ## Class Diagrams in PlantUML

 ### Basic Class definitions

 To start, right click on [this webpage](http://plantuml.com) and say *open in new window*.
-You may want to have the plantUML page and these instructions side-by-side (if you haven't done this using keyboard shortcuts, you can hold the Window Logo Key and type left or right, and then click on the other webpage.
-On the plantUML site, Once there, click on the online server option on the left sidebar.
-This will open up a webserver that has a sample sequence diagram, which we'll discuss in the future.
+(Remember to do the side by side with Windows left arrow!).
+On the plantUML site, remember to click on the **online server** option on the left sidebar.

 For now, replace the line:
 ```